Swedish Politics In Chaos As Parliament Votes Out Prime Minister

 Reporter Sidsel Overgaard has traced the origins of this issue:

-"Sweden began opening its doors to hundreds of thousands of asylum seekers after the last election, in 2014.
+"Sweden began opening its doors to hundreds of thousands of asylum-seekers after the last election, in 2014.
 Since then, well over 300,000 people have applied for asylum, mostly from Syria, as well as from countries including Iraq and Iran.

 "Nationalists point to a rising crime rate and incidents of gang violence as evidence of the need for closed borders.
 Those on the left point to Sweden's strong economic growth, low unemployment rate and overall relative well-being as a sign that more countries could be following the lead of this self-described humanitarian superpower."